 In spite of the increased competition, the Stroudwater Canal continued to remain profitable well into the twentieth century as it served a good number of canal-side industries, and the management went to great efforts to maintain existing users and to seek out new ones.
 Over the years, however, some users installed rail sidings and others moved their businesses to suit rail transport.
 Furthermore, the Thames & Severn Canal continued to deteriorate, and the summit level had to be closed for several years while restoration work was carried out by Gloucestershire County Council.
 As traffic continued to be lost to the railways, the Stroudwater Company paid its last dividend in 1922, the Thames & Severn Canal was abandonded in 1933, and the last Stroudwater toll was collected in 1941.

 Remarkably, the old Stroudwater management soldiered on until an Act of Parliament in 1954 created a new way of working.
 The primary aim of the Act was to end the right of navigation along the canal and to allow the County Council to replace the ancient hump-back and swing bridges with low level fixed structures more suited to road traffic.
 At the same time, a new board of management was appointed to run the Company in the interests of the community.
 Initially the new directors had to cooperate with schemes put forward by other public bodies, and there was no thought of restoration.
 In the 1970s, however, they did begin to support restoration work organised by what became the Cotswold Canals Trust, and now the canal is well on the way to full restoration with the help of major external grants.
-Meanwhile the Stroudwater Company, which is still the legal owner of the canal, has been recognised as the oldest suviving canal company in the country.
+Meanwhile the Company of Proprietors (as they are now known), which is still the legal owner of the canal, has been recognised as the oldest suviving canal company in the country.